 As a result of this analysis, to which the system analysis modelling will ultimately provide an input, event sequences expressed in terms of the initiating event and the success or failure of mitigating systems are created, each for which a frequency can be quantified.

 In terms of project objectives it is better to develop new Event trees then to use the existing one.
-The benefits of such approach can be determined with better traceability, study consistency and adequacy for future applications.
+The benefits of such approach can be determined with better traceability, study consistency and adequacy for future applications. (as BNPP-1 PSA moles have been developed, it should check existing model rather than construct from scratch.
+Some modification may be adequate in this approach)

 To model accident sequences the “small event tree/large fault tree” approach will be applied.
 In the small event tree/large fault tree approach, event trees with safety functions as headings are first developed and then expanded to event trees with the status of front line systems as headings.
 The front line system fault tree models are developed down to suitable boundaries with support systems.
-The support system fault trees may be developed separately and integrated at a later stage into the front line system models.
+The support system fault trees may be developed separately and integrated at a later stage into the front line system models.(in current BNPP-1 PSA event tree models, such above approach is not applied and headings, incorporate safety fuctions which are constructed of safety, supported and normal operation systems)

 Success criteria determination